 1. Report Amazon about any fraudulent activity that you suspect

-While researching more about Amazon seller scams, we came across a message that a seller posted on Seller Central forum.
-He suggests sending an email to Amazon the moment you suspect a fraudulent seller activity.
+While researching more about Amazon seller scams, we came across a message that a seller posted on the Seller Central forum.
+He suggests sending an email to Amazon the moment you suspect fraudulent seller activity.

-He recommends sending such email should be sent in the following format so that it grabs the attention of an Amazon executive and helps him or her to take action as soon as possible.
+He recommends sending such an email should be sent in the following format so that it grabs the attention of an Amazon executive and helps him or her to take action as soon as possible.

 - Email to be sent: email@example.com